knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationTriviaApi.md

 List and search tags by the beginning of the string

 For performance reasons, search & category filters are mutually exclusive.
-If category is specified, search filter will be ignored in order to do fast matches for typeahead.
+If category is specified, search filter will be ignored in order to do fast matches for typeahead. <br><br><b>Permissions Needed:</b> TRIVIA_ADMIN

 ### Example
 ```csharp